Distance education: United States

 William Rainey Harper, founder and first president of the University of Chicago, celebrated the concept of extended education, where a research university had satellite colleges elsewhere in the region.

-In 1892, Harper encouraged correspondence courses to further promote education, an idea that was put into practice by the University of Chicago, U. Wisconsin, Columbia U., and several dozen other universities by the 1920s.
+In 1892, Harper encouraged correspondence courses to further promote education, an idea that was put into practice by the University of Chicago, the University of Wisconsin, Columbia University, and several dozen other universities by the 1920s.
 Enrollment in the largest private for-profit school based in Scranton, Pennsylvania, the International Correspondence Schools grew explosively in the 1890s.
 Founded in 1888 to provide training for immigrant coal miners aiming to become state mine inspectors or foremen, it enrolled 2500 new students in 1894 and matriculated 72,000 new students in 1895.
 By 1906 total enrollments reached 900,000.
 The growth was due to sending out complete textbooks instead of single lessons, and the use of 1200 aggressive in-person salesmen.
 There was a stark contrast in pedagogy:

 The regular technical school or college aims to educate a man broadly; our aim, on the contrary, is to educate him only along some particular line.
 The college demands that a student shall have certain educational qualifications to enter it and that all students study for approximately the same length of time; when they have finished their courses they are supposed to be qualified to enter any one of a number of branches in some particular profession.
 We, on the contrary, are aiming to make our courses fit the particular needs of the student who takes them.

 Education was a high priority in the Progressive Era, as American high schools and colleges expanded greatly.
 For men who were older or were too busy with family responsibilities, night schools were opened, such as the YMCA school in Boston that became Northeastern University.
 Private correspondence schools outside of the major cities provided a flexible, focused solution.
 Large corporations systematized their training programs for new employees.
 The National Association of Corporation Schools grew from 37 in 1913 to 146 in 1920.
 Private schools that provided specialized technical training to everyone who enrolled, not just employees of one company, began to open across the nation in the 1880s.
 Starting in Milwaukee in 1907, public schools began opening free vocational program.